mamantoha/crystal-cmark-gfm/README.md

 This binding is statically linked with a specific version of cmark-gfm.

+cmark-gfm supports simple parsing and rendering of markdown content.

+If you want more features please check [cr-cmark-gfm](https://github.com/amauryt/cr-cmark-gfm).

 ## Installation

 1. Add the dependency to your `shard.yml`: